 With its imposing exterior and its incredible variety of spaces, ranging from old prison cells and law courts to a Great Hall and Concert Room – and, of course, not forgetting the underground galleries and catacombs – it’s easy to see why St George’s Hall has become a hit with TV and Film production companies.
 Quite simply, each space provides something different, ensuring that we are a multitude of locations, rather than one.

-BOTTOM ROW: TIN STAR: LIVERPOOL © SKY
+ROW ONE: TIN STAR: LIVERPOOL © SKY

 Of course, every star needs a supporting cast.
 While we have proven to be popular on screen due to the aesthetic nature and flexibility of our spaces, our dedicated staff work in tandem with the Liverpool Film Office team to ensure that the needs of various production teams, casts and crews are met.
 Without this sublime collective effort, we would not have been able to have secured such top-quality productions over the years.
 Our hope is that you’ll be seeing more and more of our Hall on screen in the future.